Daniel David Palmer: Founding of chiropractic

 In 1895, Palmer was practicing magnetic healing from an office in Davenport when he encountered the building's janitor, Harvey Lillard.
 Lillard had a severe hearing impairment, and Palmer suggested that a noticeable lump on his back might be linked to it.
 Palmer then manipulated Lillard's back and claimed to have successfully restored his hearing, which would go on to be an influential claim in chiropractic history.

 This account of how the first adjustment occurred would later be countered by Lillard's daughter, who recalls a different interaction between the two men as told to her by her father.
 She claims that Palmer overheard her father telling a joke just outside his office and joined the group to catch the end of it.
 Upon hearing the punchline, Palmer heartily slapped Lillard on the back.
 A few days later, Lillard remarked that his hearing had improved since the incident, inspiring Palmer to pursue vertebral manipulation as a means to cure illness.

-In 1896, D. D. Palmer's first descriptions of underlying chiropractic philosophy were strikingly similar to Andrew Still's principles of osteopathy established a decade earlier.
+In 1896, D. D. Palmer's first descriptions of underlying chiropractic philosophy were strikingly similar to Andrew Taylor Still's principles of osteopathy established a decade earlier.
 Both described the body as a "machine" whose parts could be manipulated to produce a drugless cure.
 Both professions advocated using spinal manipulation to treat joint dysfunction and enhance health.
 Chiropractors referred to this manipulable "lesion" as "vertebral subluxation," which they claimed interfered with the nervous system.
 In contrast, osteopaths labeled the spinal lesion as "somatic dysfunction," which they believed affected the circulatory system.
 Palmer drew further distinctions by noting that he was the first to use short-lever manipulative techniques using the spinous process and transverse processes as mechanical levers to spinal dysfunction (i.e., "subluxation").
 Soon after, osteopaths began a nationwide campaign proclaiming chiropractic a bastardized form of osteopathy and sought licensure to differentiate the two groups.
 Although Palmer initially denied being trained by osteopathic medicine founder A. T. Still, in 1899, Palmer wrote:

 Some years ago I took an expensive course in Electropathy, Cranial Diagnosis, Hydrotherapy, Facial Diagnosis.
 Later I took Osteopathy [which] gave me such a measure of confidence as to almost feel it unnecessary to seek other sciences for the mastery of curable disease.
 Having been assured that the underlying philosophy of chiropractic is the same as that of osteopathy...Chiropractic is osteopathy gone to seed.

 His theories revolved around the concept that altered nerve flow was the cause of all disease, and that misaligned spinal vertebrae affected the nerve flow.
 He postulated that restoring these vertebrae to their proper alignment would restore health:

 A subluxated vertebra ... is the cause of 95 percent of all diseases ...
 The other five percent is caused by displaced joints other than those of the vertebral column.